Privacy at AstraZeneca

-- Participation in AstraZeneca activities such as clinical trials, education and disease management programs.
+- Participation in AstraZeneca activities such as education and disease management programs.

-The Principles generally require AstraZeneca to use personal information only for the primary purpose for which it is collected, or for secondary purposes which are related to the primary purpose.
+The Principles generally require AstraZeneca to use personal information only for the primary purpose for which it is collected, or for secondary purposes which are related (or directly related in the case of sensitive information) to the primary purpose.

-In general, AstraZeneca uses personal information for the following purposes:
+In general, AstraZeneca collects, holds, uses and discloses personal information for the following purposes:

-- as indicated to you at the time your personal information was supplied;
+- as indicated to you at the time your personal information was collected;

 - to provide health products or services (including advice) that have been requested;